Is West Side Pediatrics accepting new patients?

 The best way to get a prescription refilled is to request a refill directly through the patient portal.
 If you do not have a portal account, you can call our office for assistance to set up an account.
 If you choose not to use the portal, you can call our office or your pharmacy to initiate a refill request.
 The provider will review your chart to ensure that a refill is appropriate.
 The provider will then approve the refill or contact you with further instructions.
 In some cases, the provider may need to see you before refilling your medication.
 In most cases, you will need to have had a well check within the last year to have medicines refilled.

-These Illnesses are Excluded from the Walk In:
+These Illnesses are Excluded from the Walk-In Clinic:

 - Recurrent Illness